secretstartups/handbook/people-group/promotions-transfers/index.html.md

 1. Login to Bamboo HR and select the direct report
 1. In the Request Change dropdown, select Job information
-    * Under "Effective Date" input the date the transfer to the new manager is effective.
+    - Under "Effective Date" input the date the transfer to the new manager is effective.
-    * Under "Department" input the new (if applicable) Department
+    - Under "Department" input the new (if applicable) Department
-    * Under "Reports To" search and select the name of the Hiring Manager
+    - Under "Reports To" search and select the name of the Hiring Manager
-    * Under "Comment for Approvers" paste any additional relevant information.
+    - Under "Comment for Approvers" paste any additional relevant information.
-    * Update the `Job Title Specialty` field (if applicable)
+    - Update the `Job Title Specialty` field (if applicable)

 ### For Total Rewards: Processing Job Information Change Requests

 1. Audit the team member's department, division and cost center against the new manager's.
 1. For US team members, the entity must also match with the manager's.
 For any changes in entity, update the payroll file.
 1. Update the Expensify Job Information Changes sheet.
+1. In case of `Job Title Specialty` change requests.
+Notify People Experience Associates in the internal Transition Tracker spreadsheet tracker (using the `people-exp@gitlab.com` alias) and the People Experience Associates will create an associated [Career Mobility Issue](https://gitlab.com/gitlab-com/people-group/employment-templates/-/blob/master/.gitlab/issue_templates/career_mobility.md) with the [Slack Command](/handbook/people-group/engineering/#internal-transition-issue-creation) list and track associated tasks for the previous and new manager.
+Tag or mention the aligned [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division) in the Career Mobility Issue.

 ## Department Transfers